Divorce and debts: everything you need to know

 2. Step-by-step plan for divorce and debts

-3. Making agreements about debt payment
+3. Making agreements about paying debts

-4. Legal help with debts and divorce
+4. Legal assistance with debts and divorce

 1. Debts during the divorce